A Photo Timeline of Mercy Ramsey Carl

 The development date on this set of school photos is March 28, 1938.
 I assume this is Mercy with some of her fellow Baker School teachers.
 Mercy is the second from the right, next to the woman holding the old-fashioned milk battle.

-Above, another group photo of the Ramsey clan in front of what had been FT and Belle's house in Austin.
+left, another group photo of the Ramsey clan in

 In our files is a letter Miss Minnie wrote Mercy